swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

 ## State of the MLOps process

-- ✅ Notebook has been transformed into scripts for production
+- [x] Notebook has been transformed into scripts for production
-- ❌ Codebase and dataset are not versioned
+- [ ] Codebase and dataset are not versioned
-- ❌ Model steps rely on verbal communication and may be undocumented
+- [ ] Model steps rely on verbal communication and may be undocumented
-- ❌ Changes to model are not easily visualized
+- [ ] Changes to model are not easily visualized
-- ❌ Dataset requires manual download and placement
+- [ ] Dataset requires manual download and placement
-- ❌ Codebase requires manual download and setup
+- [ ] Codebase requires manual download and setup
-- ❌ Experiment may not be reproducible on other machines
+- [ ] Experiment may not be reproducible on other machines
-- ❌ Changes to model are not thoroughly reviewed and discussed before integration
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
+- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
-- ❌ Model cannot be easily used from outside of the experiment context
+- [ ] Model cannot be easily used from outside of the experiment context
-- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
-- ❌ Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.

 ## Sources